davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ### Generating the Tiles / Zoom Levels

 I used a framework called [Leaflet](http://leafletjs.com/) to display the final result images.
 Each of the 256 x 256 regions from the trajectory map was converted to a tile image.
 Those tiles represent the deepest zoom level of the Buddhabrot.
-Map frameworks like Leaflet load different sets of images for the different zoom levels - 4 tiles would be represented by 1 when zoomed out a single level.
+Map frameworks like Leaflet load different sets of images for the different zoom levels - 4 tiles would be represented by 1 when zoomed out a level.

 ![Zoom levels](/buddhabrot/zoom_levels.png)